peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public bool HasMaxPrecision { get; }

 Gets a value indicating whether this context defines a maximum precision.
+This is the same as whether this context's Precision property is zero.

 <b>Returns:</b>